ericthomson13/deno-hello-world/README.md

 The ``` --allow-net ``` flag is important and if not used will give you denied permissions to use the network error.   are one of the key differences with Deno.

-To stop running any of the files that setup server press control + C on mac to exit.
+To stop running any of the files that setup a server press control + C on mac to exit.

 ### What's Different About Deno?
 Deno supports Typescript out of the box.